JNGO27/Lyriks/README.md

   ```bash
   git clone https://github.com/JNGO27/Lyriks.git
   ```
-- This will create a new directory called "BitByBit_Lyriks" in the current location, containing the code for the Lyrics project.
+- This will create a new directory called "Lyriks" in the current location, containing the code for the Lyrics project.
 - Navigate to the project directory by running the following command:
   ```bash
   cd Lyriks